I told my son I was signing up and he asked, “You think you can win?”

 Psychologically, we draw such a strong connection between competing and winning and losing.
 We think winning is the positive outcome of competing and losing is the negative.
 Moreover, we think not coming in first place equals losing and I guess this is true when we look at placings as the outcome of competition.

 But when we look at positive growth as the outcome the units of measurement are changed.
 Maybe it is time for a reframe of winning and losing.
 Winning may just be growth.
-It has
+It has nothing to do with placement.
+Even Odysseus had to recognize that monumental effort “embodies excellence.”

 I don’t know if this is specific to us culturally as a nation or a species.
 I think it is relevant, however, as someone pointed out to me, MMA organizations in the US are called things like the Ultimate Fighting Championships, while major organizations in Japan were called “PRIDE” and “Dream.”
 One focus on victory.
 One on personal growth.